-Learning Outcomes: The aim of the course is to introduce students to the subject and to the study areas of developmental psychology, the basic theories of development: Sigmund Freud & Eric Erikson & J. Piaget and to recognize the role of genetic and socio-cultural factors in human development.
-As far as social development is concerned, the course aims at helping students to recognize and utilize the way in which the social relationships and interactions of a person with the others develop, change, or remain constant over the time.
+The aim of the course is for students to get acquainted with the subject and study fields of developmental psychology and theories: Sigmund Freud & Eric Erikson & J. Piaget. and recognise the role of genetics and socio-cultural factors in human development.
+As far as social development is concerned, students learn to recognise and utilise the way in which an individual's social relationships and interactions with others develop, change or remain constant over time.